 Interested in becoming a councillor?

-Elections take place every four years; the next election is May 2020.
+Elections usually take place every four years; however the next election is delayed, and will take place in May 2021.
 The timescales, advertising and process of elections is governed by a statutory procedure.
 All candidates have to be proposed and seconded by electors of the parish.

 - a Commonwealth citizen, a citizen of the Republic of Ireland, or a citizen of another member state of the European Community,

-- be a local government elector (voter) for the area of the authority, or
+- a local government elector (voter) for the area of the authority, or

 - have during the whole of the 12 months preceding the day on which you are nominated as a candidate occupied as owner or tenant any land or other premises in the area of the authority, or